Studying online

 Description

-In this unit students will develop theoretical and practical understanding of how to design, implement and evaluate interventions and programs to support mental health and wellbeing of students in educational settings.
-Participants will be introduced to the concepts of mental health, emotional wellbeing, resilience, positive wellbeing and how these differ from a focus on mental disorders, and how these concepts apply to students and staff in schools.
-The rationale for why resilience should be taught in schools will be discussed along with developing an understanding of what wellbeing means to children and adolescents.
-The range of individual, class-based and school-wide approaches to building mental health and positive wellbeing will be discussed.
+In this unit students will develop an understanding of how to design, implement and evaluate interventions and programs to support mental health and wellbeing of students at the classroom level.
+The range of individual, and class-based approaches to promoting positive mental health and wellbeing will be discussed.
 Participants will examine the evidence base supporting interventions and programs.
-Participants will also be introduced to concepts and methods for evaluating mental health and wellbeing programs so that they can (a) interrogate and analyse existing evidence-based programs and (b) evaluate the impact of programs and interventions within educational settings.
-Participants will be introduced to research designs that can be used to evaluate and measure the outcomes of a school-based intervention, and how to interpret the outcomes of an intervention.
-Participants will be introduced to the range of resources available to support the development of school-based wellbeing programs.
-The unit will also discuss what constitutes a culture of wellbeing within schools, and how to go about building a positive wellbeing culture in school.
+Participants will also be introduced to concepts and methods for evaluating mental health and wellbeing programs so that they can (a) interrogate and analyse existing evidence-based programs and (b) evaluate the impact of programs and interventions within classroom settings.
+Participants will be introduced to research designs that can be used to evaluate and measure the outcomes of a classroom-based intervention, and how to interpret the outcomes of an intervention.
+Participants will be introduced to the range of resources available to support the development of classroom-based wellbeing programs.
+The unit draws on the expertise of experienced practitioners.

 Credit